Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements

-\end{lem} \begin{IEEEproof} Appendix \ref{appen:lem1}. \end{IEEEproof} Compared to the ultimate capacity (\ref{eqn:capacity_scaling1}) with the same energy constraint, the first-order term of $C_{1,\sf{Binary}}(\E)$ is the same as that of $C(\E)$.
-But, the difference in the second-order term shows how much less capacity is achievable at $N=1$ even with the optimized input states.
-In \cite{chung2011capacity}, we showed that (\ref{eqn:C1B}) can be achieved using an on-off keying modulation $\left\{|{\pmb{0}\rangle}, |{\pmb{\alpha}\rangle}\right\}$ and a simple on-off direct-detection (photon counting) receiver.
-Therefore, in the context of optical communication in the high-PIE regime, all of the performance gain from the complex quantum processing in the JDR is captured by the difference between the second-order terms of Eqs.~(\ref{eqn:capacity_scaling1}) and (\ref{eqn:C1B}).
-In the low photon number regime, this difference in the second-order term can have a significant impact on the practical design of an optical communication system~\cite{Guh11}.
-It would therefore be interesting to ask how large a JDR length $N$ is needed to bridge the gap in the second-order term.
-To answer this question, we will need the general lower bound on $C_{N}$ that we develop in the following section.
+Compared to the ultimate capacity (\ref{eqn:capacity_scaling1}), the first-order term of $C_{1,\sf{Binary}}(\E)$ in~\eqref{eqn:C1B} is the same as that of $C(\E)$.
+But, the difference in the second-order term shows how much less capacity is achievable at $N=1$ even with the optimized binary-output quantum states.
+In \cite{chung2011capacity}, we showed that (\ref{eqn:C1B}) can be achieved even using an on-off keying modulation $\left\{|{\pmb{0}\rangle}, |{\pmb{\alpha}\rangle}\right\}$ and a simple on-off direct-detection (photon counting) receiver.
+Therefore, in the context of optical communication in the high-PIE regime, the difference between the second-order terms of Eqs.~(\ref{eqn:capacity_scaling1}) and (\ref{eqn:C1B}) captures all of the performance gain from the complex quantum processing in the JDR.
+Even though $C_{1,\sf{Binary}}(\E)$ and $C(\E)$ have the same leading term, in practice, the two performances have significant difference.
+For example, if one wishes to achieve a photon efficiency of 10 bits/photon, one can solve for $\E_{\sf Holevo}$ that satisfies $C(\E)/\E= 10 $, and for $\E_{\sf 1,\sf{Binary}} $ that satisfies $C_{1,\sf{Binary}} (\E)/\E= 10 $ bits/photon, respectively, and get $\E_{\sf Holevo} \approx 0.0027$ and $\E_{\sf 1,\sf{Binary}} \approx 0.00010$.
+This means that for $N=1$, after sending the average of $ 0.00010$ photons, a new input symbol should be modulated to achieve a photon efficiency of 10 bits/photon; whereas, for $N=\infty$ (Holevo limit) it is enough to transmit a new input symbol for every 0.0027 photons to achieve the same photon efficiency.
+Therefore, the resulting spectral efficiencies differ by more than 1 order of magnitude.
+This example says that although (\ref{eqn:capacity_scaling1}) and (\ref{eqn:C1B}) have the same limit as $\E\to 0$, the rates at which this limit is approached are quite different, which is of practical importance.
+As a result, the second term in the capacity results cannot be ignored.
+Therefore, it is important to know how large a JDR length $N$ can bridge the gap in the second-order terms.
+We provide an answer for such questions in the following section.